Chapter 1. "Another Life".

 “I feel it.”
 Henrietta pronounced quietly.
 “But I don’t want to feel sad anymore, darling.
 Go fast!
 I am so worried about you not being on time for the flight.
 Anything might set you back, like traffic jams, the car can be delayed on the way.
 You know, we live in a big city.”

-“Okay, my dear aunt,” the girl agreed, hugging firmly the closest and dearest person she had, and suddenly the intercom rang.
+“Okay, my dear aunt,” the girl agreed, hugging firmly the closest and dearest person she had.
+Suddenly the intercom rang.
 Henrietta knew immediately that it was a taxi for Veronica.

 “Don’t worry.
 I’ll try to find them if there is some free time.
 But I think you understand that such a number of excursions in my schedule will make my days fully occupied.”
 Veronica was trying not to upset her aunt.